Skip to main content

 Connecting Square POS

-Square is the recommended POS for SMBs using Stash.
+Square is a recommended POS for SMBs using Stash.
 Connection takes about 2 minutes and uses Square's standard OAuth flow — Stash never sees or stores your Square password.

 Who can do this